-Baking meat, seafood and veggies under a a bell-like lid covered in embers, is to my knowledge, a unique cooking method found in Croatia and its neighboring countries (like Bosnia, Montenegro, etc.).
+Baking meat, seafood, and veggies under a bell-like lid covered in embers is to my knowledge, a unique cooking method found in Croatia and its neighboring countries (like Bosnia, Montenegro, Serbia, etc.).

-Basically you can put any kind of meat and veggies in a tray, salt it, add spices, oil, and cover it with a bell-like lid.
+Basically, you can put any kind of meat and veggies in a tray, salt it, add spices, oil, and cover it with a bell-like lid.
 Placed in a fireplace, the lid is then covered with embers.
-It’s cooked for two hours, but after about an hour or so, the lid is lifted, meat is turned, and some other spices are added, like a mix of honey and cognac with Mediterranean herbs.
+It cooks for two hours, but after about an hour or so, the lid is lifted, meat is turned, and some other spices are added, like a mix of honey and cognac with Mediterranean herbs.

-Peka can be made with any kind of meat (chicken, veal, sausages, etc.), but my all time favorite peka is octopus peka.
-Octopus really turns tender and succulent, while the potatoes become specially sweet and tasty.
-Sauce is delicious, and if served with a bread baked also ispod peke (under a bell-like lid), then it's a festival for taste buds.
+Peka can be made with any kind of meat (chicken, veal, sausages, etc.), but my all-time favorite peka is octopus peka.
+Octopus really turns tender and succulent, while the potatoes become especially sweet and tasty.
+The sauce is delicious, and if served with a bread baked also ispod peke (under a bell-like lid), then it's a festival for taste buds.

-This dish usually needs to be ordered in advance in restaurant.
+This dish usually needs to be ordered in advance in a restaurant.
 Some restaurants have it on a menu all the time, but peka is the best when made on order.
-We've eaten an excellent octopus peka in the tavern Toni in Skradin.
+We've eaten an excellent octopus peka in the tavern Roki's in Vis Island.

 This is the simplest, yet one of the most delicious ways to prepare shrimps or mussels.
 Roll your sleeves (yes, buzara is eaten with hands), and indulge in this yummy Croatian dish.

 The most common dish you'll find on menus in Istrian restaurants, manestra is basically a bean soup.
-Manestra cooks slowly for hours on low fire, with pešt (pancetta, garlic, and parsley are grounded together to form a paste; this paste is added to the manestra at the very beginning of cooking process) and cured meats (pieces of prosciutto, or alike) added to enhance a taste.
-Manestra has many variations, the most common are manestra od bobići (a bean soup with corn), and jota (a bean soup with sauerkraut).
+Manestra cooks slowly for hours on low fire, with pešt and cured meats (pieces of prosciutto, or alike) that enhance a taste.
+Pest comprises of pancetta, garlic, and parsley all grounded together to form a paste.
+This paste is added to the manestra at the very beginning of the cooking process.
+Manestra has many variations, the most common are manestra od bobići (bean soup with corn), and jota (bean soup with sauerkraut).

 Soparnik is a savory pie filled with Swiss chard.
 It's a traditional Dalmatian dish, typical for the Poljica region in the central Dalmatia.
 Croatian Ministry of Culture has declared Soparnik the intangible cultural heritage of Croatia.
 There is also a yearly Soparnik festival held in Dugi Rat every July for the last ten years.